DataDog/hiring-engineers/answers.md

 ![20210521095553285](img-paste-20210521095553285.png)

-I restarted it agent with this command
+I restarted the agent with this command

 sudo service datadog-agent restart

 edit files in sql
-i didn't see this file so skilling this step in the instruction
+i didn't see this file so skipping this step in the instruction

 sudo vi /etc/mysql/my.cnf